-Every candidate refinement computed by our approach is helpful.
+Every candidate refinement computed by our approach eliminates an unrealizable core.
 Moreover, each one solves the unrealizability problem for the original specification.
 Refinement (1) does this in a trivial way, since it contradicts the initial assumption contained in the specification.
 Notice that all the computed refinements force at least one of the buttons to be pressed at some point in any play of the environment.
-This corresponds to the refinement produced by the approach in \cite{Alur2013}.
+This corresponds to the refinement output by the approach in \cite{Alur2013}.